Deprivation is Serious

 having her into your home for an in-person consultation,

-including 1 or more shifts of postpartum doula care.
+including 1 or more overnight shifts of postpartum care

 for our long list of references.
 When you talk to them,